alephthoughts/The-Zen-of-LLMs/README.md

 No prompt is flawless; measure by business outcomes.

-Insightful evaluations might be overlooked, unless presented aptly.
+Although evaluations may not be obvious, unless you're in a client pitch.

 Prototyping outperforms speculation, Yet production demands greater effort.